thejhubbs/JavaScript-IV/README.md

 * First we need a Person class.
 This will be our `base-class`
 * Person receives `name` `age` `location` `gender` all as props
 * Person receives `speak` as a method.
-* This method logs out a phrase `Hello my name is Fred, I am from Bedrock` where `name` and `location` are the object's own props
+* This method logs out a phrase  where `name` and `location` are the object's own props

 #### Instructor